reflectivity/reflectivity.github.io/working_groups/file_formats/tasks/ascii-representation.md

 For the ASCII representation it was suggested to use wrapped YAML.
-Meaning that the header is structured with YAML but with a leading `#`, and that the body consists of a non-YAML table. i
+Meaning that the header is structured with YAML but with a leading `#`, and that the body consists of a non-YAML table.
 The column description is (the last) part of the header.

 The header will look like this (content under discussion):